19hours/sg-statutes/Acts/Penal Code.md

 116\.
 Whoever abets an offence punishable with imprisonment shall, if that offence is not committed in consequence of the abetment, and no express provision is made by this Code for the punishment of such abetment, be punished with imprisonment for a term which may extend to one-fourth part of the longest term provided for that offence, or with such fine as is provided for that offence, or with both; and if the abettor or the person abetted is a public servant, whose duty it is to prevent the commission of such offence, the abettor shall be punished with imprisonment for a term which may extend to one-half of the longest term provided for that offence, or with such fine as is provided for that offence, or with both.

-Illustrations
+Illustration

 (a)

-Aoffers a bribe toB, a public servant, as a reward for showing A some favour in the exercise ofB’s official functions.Brefuses to accept the bribe.Ais punishable under this section.
+Aoffers a bribe toB, a public servant, as a reward for showingAsome favour in the exercise ofB’s official functions.Brefuses to accept the bribe.Ais punishable under this section.

 (b)